DeafMan1983/LibraryLoader-for-Net-6.0/README.md

 Example:
 You use SDL2 for 32 Bit then you need publish universal end-of-user dotnet launcher win-x86 with SDL2.dll 32 bit
-PS: I find nonsense about Windows64 and Windows86 from SearchPathContainer.cs from Silk.NET
+PS: I find nonsense about Windows64 and Windows86 from SearchPathContainer.cs by Silk.NET

 I don't need that.
 Because dotnet public creation can be current arch like x64, x86, arm or whatever...